 The refugee camp Mam Rashan situated in northern Iraq, 75 kilometers from Mossul is a temporary home to many people seeking refuge.
-In cooperation with the federal state Baden-Württemberg atmosfair is taking action by finding solutions for the provision of electricity.
-Power generation through solar energy is going to be the basis for a renewable and stable supply.
+In cooperation with the federal state Baden-Württemberg atmosfair took action by finding solutions for the provision of electricity.
+Power generation through solar energy is the basis for a renewable and stable supply here.
 The potential for solar energy in Iraq is high, resulting in a PV-system being a good ecological alternative for emission-free energy.
 Qualified know-how combined with an intelligent energy management enables a good balance between the energy supply- and demand-side and prevents power failure.

 Since 2014 Iraq is fighting the terrorist army “Islamic state” (IS).
 Families continue to flee from fights and violence and are forced to leave their home and belongings behind.
 The fleeing people search for a safe place to live.
 Millions of people already left Iraq, Syria and Iran seeking a peaceful life without the threating fear of war and terror.
 Supported by the government, districts, the UN, NGO’s and private donors refugee camps were constructed all over the country to offer a temporary home to people.
 Mam Rashan is one of those 27 camps especially for internally displaced people (IDPs), situated in the district Dohuk.
 About 8500 people in approximately 1800 caravans are currently calling the Mam Rashan camp their home.
 Container with basic equipment were put up thanks to donations.
 Furthermore, two schools, a hospital, a football field and a trauma center were built in order to provide health, education and facilities.
-Unfortunately, the camp is supplied with energy mainly by night and electricity for cooking, cooling or operating other electric devices is missing during the day.
+Before atmosfair started supporting the camp in 2018, it was supplied with energy mainly by night and electricity for cooking, cooling or operating other electric devices was missing during the day.

 Therefore, atmosfair established the project “Energy for Mam Rashan” and aims to take action towards two major challenges: On the one hand a permanent energy supply, and on the other hand the generation of employment possibilities in order to create more opportunities and a promising future.

 Within the project, jobs and training opportunities are created that relate to the installation and configuration of the system as well as the maintenance of the plant.
-Furthermore, the energy consumption will be reduced by energy-saving measures and “awareness-training sessions” for the people living in the camp.
-For this purpose two “energy-scouts” are trained, which will explain issues such as sustainability and environment protection measures to the households within the camp.
+Furthermore, the energy consumption is reduced by energy-saving measures and “awareness-training sessions” for the people living in the camp.
+For this purpose two “energy-scouts” were trained, which will explain issues such as sustainability and environment protection measures to the households within the camp.

 The project is supported by the federal state Baden-Württemberg through SEZ.
 The foundation promotes civil society initiatives and their projects in the context of development cooperation.
-Within the framework of these projects the goal is to raise public awareness in the state and throughout Germany regarding sustainable development cooperation. atmosfair is thankful for a productive cooperation and looks forward to the implementation of the project.
+Within the framework of these projects the goal is to raise public awareness in the state and throughout Germany regarding sustainable development cooperation. atmosfair is thankful for a productive cooperation.